Raleigh Defective Medical Devices Lawyer

 As modern technology continues to advance, there is growing hope that diseases will soon become curable and physical ailments will be more effectively treated.
 On the opposite side of the spectrum, however, it must also be recognized that newly developed medical devices are not always safe for consumer use.

 In fact, a substantial number of these devices have done more harm than good.
 If you’ve suffered from a serious complication, please contact one of our Raleigh defective medical devices lawyer today.

 Countless victims across the country have been forced to suffer through the negative ramifications of defective breast implants, dangerous contraceptives, and ineffective cardiac devices.
 As consumers, we are expected to trust in the advice of our doctors, but what happens when they too have been fooled by well-funded medical manufacturers?
 Well, it seems that the patients are the ones who are forced to suffer the consequences.

-At the Whitley Law Firm, our Raleigh defective medical device attorneys handle all claims related to dangerous and/or defective medical devices—including those that involve transvaginal mesh products, power morcellator, Mirena IUD contraceptives, insulin pumps, IVC filters, Biomet hip replacements, metal hip replacements, dialysis products, and bladder slings.
+At the Whitley Law Firm, our Raleigh defective medical device attorneys handle all claims related to dangerous and/or defective medical devices—including those that involve IVC filters, Biomet hip replacements, metal hip replacements, and dialysis products.